 The School of Architecture

 Principal degrees offered by the school include a bachelor of arts (A.B.), a master of architecture (M.Arch.) and a doctor of philosophy (Ph.D.).
-The master of architecture program, accredited by the National Architectural Accrediting Board (NAAB), is intended for students who plan to practice architecture professionally.
-The curriculum for the master’s program are qualified to take the state professional licensing examination after the completion of a required internship.
+The Master of Architecture program, accredited by the National Architectural Accrediting Board (NAAB), is intended for students who plan to practice architecture professionally.
+Graduates of the master’s program are qualified to take the state professional licensing examination after the completion of a required internship.

 Students at the School of Architecture benefit from its small size and thorough integration with the University community.
 In recent years, the school has enrolled approximately 60 graduate students and 25 undergraduates.